octobercms/docs/cms-partials.md

         This is the card contents
     {% endpartial %}

-The contents are then available inside the partial as the `body` variable.
+The contents are available inside the partial as the `body` variable.

     {{ body|raw }}